react-dates/react-dates/README.md

   monthFormat: PropTypes.string,
 ```

 The `phrases` prop is an object that contains all the English language phrases currently part of the class.
-As of now, we only have two such phrases and neither are visible but they are used for screen-reader navigation of the datepicker.
+As of now, we only have three such phrases and none are visible but they are used for screen-reader navigation of the datepicker.
 ```
   phrases: PropTypes.shape({
     closeDatePicker: PropTypes.node,
     clearDates: PropTypes.node,
+    clearDate: PropTypes.node,
   }),
 ```